-Each ADCR member has a test candidate development plan to replace wash primers containing Cr(VI) that is uniquely reflective of their individual situation.
-Additionally, an individual member often has multiple test candidate development plans for wash primers, running in parallel work streams.
-The reason for different test candidate development plans within one member is that they are segmented by factors such as type of substrate, type of component, type of alternative, and type of coating system.
-These different test candidate development plans are progressed simultaneously although they typically have differences in timing of milestones and anticipated achievement of each TRL/MRL level, based on various factors such as the technical difficulty of introducing the alternative, the number of components onto which the existing primer is applied, the availability of expert resource and specialist test facilities, and prioritisation of certain types of component.
+Each ADCR member has a test candidate development plan to replace bonding primers containing Cr(VI) that is uniquely reflective of their individual situation.
+Additionally, an individual member often has multiple development plans for bonding primers, running in parallel work streams.
+The reason for different plans within one member is that they are segmented by factors such as type of substrate, type of component, type of alternative, and type of coating system.
+These different development plans are progressed simultaneously although they typically have differences in timing of milestones and anticipated achievement of each milestone (TRL/MRL level).
+Various factors such as the technical difficulty of introducing the alternative, the number of components onto which the existing primer is applied, the availability of expert resource, specialist test facilities, and prioritisation of certain types of component influence progress of the development plan.